 Using Smart Growth Techniques as Stormwater Best Management Practices

-The goal of this document is to help communities that have adopted smart growth policies and plans recognize the water benefits of those smart growth techniques and suggest ways to integrate those policies into stormwater planning and compliance.
+Using Smart Growth Techniques as Stormwater Best Management Practices (2005) can help communities that have adopted smart growth policies and plans recognize the water benefits of those smart growth techniques and integrate those policies into stormwater planning and compliance.
 Taking credit for the work a community is already doing can be a low-cost and practical approach to meeting water quality goals and regulatory commitments.
 Examples of smart growth techniques and approaches covered in this publication include:

-For more information on the National Pollutant Discharge Elimination System (NPDES) stormwater program, visit the NPDES homepage.
+Learn more about the National Pollutant Discharge Elimination System (NPDES) stormwater program.